All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Although a legacy British shoemaker, founded in Northamptonshire in 1873, Church’s is now under the Prada umbrella, a move that has not taken away any of the cachet for craftsmanship that made Church’s name and reputation over the decades.

-While its Oxfords and brogues are exemplary iterations of the classics, Church’s ‘urban crossover’ styles replete with chunky soles are surprisingly modern for such a heritage brand.
+While its Oxfords and brogues are exemplary iterations of the classics, Church’s ‘urban crossover’ styles replete with chunky soles are surprisingly on trend for such a heritage brand.

 Gaziano Girling

-Gaziano & Girling are a bespoke and made-to-order shoemaker specialising in the classic styles.
+Gaziano & Girling is a bespoke and made-to-order shoemaker specializing in classic styles.
 Tony Gaziano and Dean Girling are the men behind the magic, and together they have created one of the most revered shoemakers in the world by mixing Italian lines and comfort with British craft and tradition.

 George Cleverley